 North Carolina Gen. Stat. § 28A-18-2 allows the estate of a deceased person to bring a wrongful death claim against any person who negligently or intentionally caused the decedent’s death.

-Only Personal Representative Can Bring Camp Lejeune Wrongful Death Lawsuit
+Only a Personal Representative Can Bring a Camp Lejeune Wrongful Death Lawsuit

 Unlike other states which allow wrongful death claims to be brought by any close family member of the decedent, North Carolina only permits the personal representative of the decedent’s estate to bring suit If the wrongful death claim is successful, the settlement proceeds or damages are distributed to the decedent’s heirs (not just the personal representative).